28 November 2022 | Engineering

 Realism alone is not particularly useful: imagine a perfectly realistic simulation of a single straight road devoid of other vehicles or pedestrians.
 This would not take us very far.
 So beyond realism, we must also have diversity that exposes our driving intelligence to as broad a range of driving scenarios as possible so it can learn to navigate the real world in all its complexity.
 This requires a system that can not only produce the full range of scenarios we see in the real world but also generate vast numbers of variations of each.

 Trying to handcraft individual scenarios to cover this rich diversity would be impossible.
 Instead, Infinity’s procedural generation systems capture the characteristics of the real world as parameterised rules, allowing us to generate countless real world-like variations at the touch of a button.
 We can randomise every aspect of our simulated scenarios: the roads, building types, signals, weather, time of day, and the behaviour of other road users.
 Everything is parameterised to provide as much diversity as possible.

-In the video above, you can see a subset of the huge number of features supported by Wayve Infinity.
+In the film above, you can see a subset of the huge number of features supported by Wayve Infinity.
 Our procedural world generation system ensures these features occur in many different configurations across countless worlds, either at random or to meet specific requirements.
-Our rule-based simulation general driver can navigate all of these scenarios, providing near-limitless diverse training data and dynamic tests for our AI models.
+Our rule-based general driver can navigate all of these scenarios, providing near-limitless diverse training data and dynamic tests for our AI models.